Logan-Garrett/go-api/README.md

 # go-api
-Creating a Go API to be used later point.
+Creating a Go API to be used at later point.